-Blizzard employees walk out over company’s handling of discrimination, sexual harassment suit
+Blizzard employees walk out over video game company’s handling of discrimination, sexual harassment suit

 The walkout comes after more than 2,600 current and former Activision Blizzard employees signed an open letter sent Monday to the company’s leadership.
 The letter described management’s response to the lawsuit as “abhorrent and insulting to all that we believe our company should stand for.”

 The employees made four specific demands of the executive leadership team, including: the adoption of policies that would improve diversity and representation; transparency around employee compensation by gender and ethnicity; and a third-party audit of the company’s reporting structure, human resources and executive staff.
-The employees are also seeking to end the inclusion mandatory arbitration clauses in current and future employee contracts.
+The employees are also seeking to end the inclusion of mandatory arbitration clauses in current and future employee contracts.
 Such clauses send complaints made by employees against the company to a private arbitrator, rather than a lawsuit in a civil court.

 In addition to those attending the rally Wednesday, employees at Activision Blizzard and throughout the video game industry supported the protest via social media, using the hashtag #ActiBlizzWalkout.